fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 * **Image configuration:** Image to be used with instances created via manager.
 The image used need to have cloud init in order to be able to set machine configuration such as network, credential keys and machine name.

 * **Image storage plugin configuration:**  Get images by image storage plugin.
+You can see the required information by each mapper user plugin provided by fogbow at [Plugins Page](http://www.fogbowcloud.org/customazing-deployment#image-storage).

 By default, we are the plugin that download the image.
+Access [HTTP Download Image Storage Plugin  session](http://www.fogbowcloud.org/customazing-deployment#http-download-image-storage-plugin) for more information.
 ```bash
 # Example:
 image_storage_class=org.fogbowcloud.manager.core.plugins.imagestorage.http.HTTPDownloadImageStoragePlugin